JereNwa/jerenwa.github.io/README.md

 # jerenwa.github.io
-This is my GitHub pages site.
+This is the repository for my GitHub pages site.